While fishing any time during the tide cycle can be successful, there are better tides than others.

 The reasoning behind this is that the larger than normal water flow will bring in baitfish, and larger predatory fish.
 The stronger current in the third and fourth hour of a flood tide does a better job at pulling in smaller baitfish, which means the bigger fish are usually not too far behind.
 Predatory fish require higher water levels to come closer to shore so as not to risk getting beached.

-Check to see the tide forecast in your area.
+TidesChart is a great resource to see the tide forecast for your local beach.